courseravidyarthi/get-data-project/README.md

 General Comment on code structure:
 The script performs the steps 1-5 of the project instructions in a slightly different order for the purpose of simplicity and completeness

+For some further details:
+Please also read CodeBook.md located in this repository